gzip4/cl-telebot/README.md

       ;; do something useful
       )

-   (telebot:replay "some text")      ; replay current message, if any (telebot:send-message "<chat-id>" "some text") nil)
+   (telebot:reply "some text")      ; reply current message, if any (telebot:send-message "<chat-id>" "some text") nil)
 (telebot:long-polling (make-instance 'my-bot :token "<token>"))